 Contact center managers may also lack awareness around consent requirements for these new channels and fail to realize the significance of ensuring effective consent management (capture, storage, and revocation).

-In this first part of our two-part blog post series, we discuss why consumer consent management is critical for multichannel contact centers.
+In this first part of our three-part blog post series, we discuss why consumer consent management is critical for multichannel contact centers.
 In the second part, we will explore the key steps to effectively managing consumer consent in a multichannel environment.

 Why Managing Consumer Consent is Important for a Multichannel Contact Center

 To begin with, it is important to understand the two pivotal benefits of managing multichannel consent.
 Let’s take a look at them.